-Appendix C: Participant Services

-C-1/C-3: Service Specifica ition
+State laws, regulations and policies referenced in the specifica otion are readily available to CMS upon request through

-he Medicaid agency or the operating agency (if a Service Type: Other Service the specification are readily available to CMS upon request through applicable). requests the authority to provide the following additional service not
+the Medicaid agency or the operating agency (if applicable). ation are readily available to Civis upon request unough

+Service Type:

+Other Service

+As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not

-pecified in statute.
+specified in statute. additional service not

 Service Title:

 Supported Living

+HCBS Taxonomy:

-HCBS Taxonomy: Category 1: Sub-Category 1:
+Category 1: Sub-Category 1:

 02 Round-the-Clock Services 02031 in-home residential habilitation

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

+П

-Service Definition (Scope):
+Service Definition (Scope): Ц

+Cook Code a sour A.

 Category 4: Sub-Category 4:

-Category 4.
-Sub-Category 4.